Farfetch/rules-framework/CONTRIBUTING.md

 It might a good idea to first take a look at [all open issues w/ enhancement tag](https://github.com/luispfgarces/rules-framework/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement+) before opening a new feature request or improvement.
 If you are:

-- **Requesting a new feature with widespread impacts on whole solution and you want to implement it** - please submit a new issue with a design proposal so that we can discuss it before proceeding with implementation.
+- **Requesting a new feature with widespread impacts on whole solution and you want to implement it** - please submit a new issue with a design proposal so that we can discuss it before proceeding with the implementation.
 - **Requesting a new feature with small changes on codebase or a improvement** - please submit a new issue and you can provide a implementation for it.
 - **Only requesting a new feature or a improvement** - please submit a new issue.